 1. When one partner or both need a breather

 The heady, exhilarating effect of a blossoming romance can end up exhausting you.
-When all you do is spend time with your partner, you might find that your social life has suffered, and all the time you invested in your partner has left you feeling like you have nothing to do when your partner isn’t around.
+When a major part of your day/week is occupied in spending time with your partner, you might find that your social life has suffered.
+All the time you invested in them has left you feeling like you have nothing to do when your partner isn’t around.

 Related Reading: 15 Characteristics Of A Healthy Relationship